This was how it ended.

 There were evenings when I traced your phone number with my fingers on the buttons.
 The fingers never quite forgot it, but I knew that all I’d get on the other line would be someone else.
 Or else, it would be a bad imitation of you, infuriatingly polite, “really sorry,” and “very busy.”

-At the height of Christmas shopping season, I spotted you outside of the department store, clenching and unclenching your reddened fingers.
+At the height of Christmas shopping season, I spotted you outside of the department store.
+You stood silently, clenching and unclenching your reddened fingers.
 I expected you to walk away as you often did when we crossed paths in the neighborhood, but you didn’t.
 Perhaps you were too cold to move.
 Or else, waiting for someone.

 I made some pointless remark about the weather.